Whether whilst in the car, whilst at work or in one of your favourite films, most people listen to music!

 If I think I understand just because I flow, too?

 Your turn!
 Do you have any other inspiring songs to add to this list?

-[ READ NEXT: Inspiring Movies that Encourage a Better World ]
+[ READ NEXT: Influential Movies that you MUST Watch ]